Midday Meal Scheme

+In 1920, A. Subbarayalu Reddiar, the first Chief Minister of the Madras Presidency, introduced the mid-day meal scheme in a Corporation school in the Thousand Lights area.
+The initiative was based on the idea proposed by P. Theagaraya Chetty, who was serving as the President of the Justice Party at the time.

 The Midday Meal Scheme has been implemented in the Union Territory of Puducherry under the French Administration since 1930.
-In post-independent India, the Midday Meal Scheme was first launched in Tamil Nadu, pioneered by the former Chief minister K. Kamaraj in the early 1960s.
+In post-independent India, the Midday Meal Scheme was first launched in Tamil Nadu, pioneered by the former Chief Minister K. Kamaraj in the early 1960s.
 By 2002, the scheme was implemented in all of the states under the orders of the Supreme Court of India.

-The name of the scheme has been changed to PM-POSHAN (Pradhan Mantri Poshan Shakti Nirman) Scheme, in September 2021, by MoE (Ministry of Education), which is the ministry responsible for the scheme.
-The Central Government also announced that an additional 24 lakh students receiving pre-primary education at government & government-aided schools would also be included under the scheme by 2022.
+In 2021, the Central Government announced that an additional 2.4 million students receiving pre-primary education at government and government-aided schools would also be included under the scheme by 2022.

 Under article 24, paragraph 2c of the Convention on the Rights of the Child, to which India is a party, India has committed to yielding "adequate nutritious food" for children.
 The programme has undergone many changes since its launch in 1995.
 The Midday Meal Scheme is covered by the National Food Security Act, 2013.
-The legal backing to the Indian school meal programme is akin to the legal backing provided in the US through the National School Lunch Act.
+The legal backing for the Indian school meal programme is akin to the legal backing provided in the US through the National School Lunch Act.

 History

 The Midday Meal Scheme refers to the government of India programme introduced in all government elementary schools to provide children with cooked lunches.
 Tamil Nadu was the first state in India to introduce this scheme.
-The first school which had the scheme was the Sourashtra Boys Higher Secondary School, Madurai, which implemented it in 1925.
-On 28th November 2001, the Supreme Court asked all state governments to begin this programme in their schools within 6 months.
+The first school which had the scheme was the Sourashtra Boys Higher Secondary School, Madurai, which implemented it in 1955.
+On 28 November 2001 the Supreme Court asked all state governments to begin this programme in their schools within 6 months.
 The programme has shown many positive effects.
 Many parents who couldn't send their children to schools due to poverty, were eager to get their children free nutritious food and this incentivized them to send their children to school.
 The Midday Meal Scheme increased the number of school-going children.